Efficient algorithms for collecting the statistics of large-scale IP address data: Experiments

 \subsection{Experimental Settings}

-In this section, we evaluate the performance of the proposed methods \footnote{https://github.com/chenjie20/IPStatistics} on three synthetic datasets that contain 5 million, 10 million, and 50 million randomly generated IP records.
+In this section, we evaluate the performance of the proposed methods \footnote{https://github.com/chenjie20/IPStatistics} on two different types of datasets, i.e., three synthetic datasets and two real-world datasets.
+The three synthetic datasets contain 5 million, 10 million, and 50 million randomly generated IP records.
 Each individual IP address contains one or more of IP records.
 The average number of IP records is 100 for each individual IP address.
+In particular, the IPv4 addresses were specifically divided into four segments in the experiments.
+These experimental settings ensure a comprehensive evaluation of the capacity of TLMB and SSMB to efficiently collect statistics for large-scale IP address data.
 Parameter $k$ represents the number of frequently occurring IP addresses.
+Additionally, two real-world network traffic datasets, provided by the Center for Applied Internet Data Analysis (CAIDA) \footnote{https://www.caida.org/catalog/datasets/ipv4\_prefix\_probing\_dataset}, are collected from various parts of the internet.
+These two datasets are widely used in networking and traffic analysis research.
 The statistics of these datasets are summarized in Table \ref{tb:statistics}.

 We compared the proposed method with the following baselines: \begin{enumerate}[$\bullet$]

 \item \textbf{Hash Mapping}.
 Each IP record is mapped into an entry with a statistical result using a hash table \footnote{https://github.com/activesys/libcstl}.
 Next, the statistical results are used to construct a minimum heap of size $k$.